pyeventsourcing/kurrentdbclient/README.md

 For example, to match the type of KurrentDB system events, use the regular expression string `r'\$.+'`.
 Please note, the constant `KDB_SYSTEM_EVENTS_REGEX` is set to this value.
-You can import this constant from `kurrentclient` and use it when building longer sequences of regular expressions.
+You can import this constant from `kurrentdbclient` and use it when building longer sequences of regular expressions.

 Similarly, to match the type of KurrentDB persistence subscription events, use the regular expression `r'PersistentConfig\d+'`.
 The constant `KDB_PERSISTENT_CONFIG_EVENTS_REGEX` is set to this value.
-You can import this constant from `kurrentclient` and use it when building longer sequences of regular expressions.
+You can import this constant from `kurrentdbclient` and use it when building longer sequences of regular expressions.

 The constant `DEFAULT_EXCLUDE_FILTER` is a sequence of regular expressions that includes